etchteam/offline-ux/src/custom-offline-page.md

 });
 ```

-Every time any network request occurs the browser sends off a `fetch` request,
-including for any images or scripts.
-It's important that the implementation only
-serves the offline page when other pages are requested.

-This is accomplished here by checking `event.request.mode` which will be equal to
+`event.request.mode` makes it possible to tell what the request is for, it will
-`navigate` only when the request is for a HTML webpage.
+only be equal to `navigate` when the request is for a HTML webpage.

-If `event.respondWith` is never called within the service workers fetch event handler
+If `event.respondWith` is never called then the browser will carry out the
-the browser will carry out the request as normal.
-So if the `navigate` check fails
+request as normal.
+So if the `navigate` check fails it's safe to simply `return`
-it's safe to simply `return` and exit the function execution.
+and exit the function execution.

+### If the fetch fails, serve the cached page

-Finally, a `catch` can be added on the request to react to any network failures by
+The `fetch` request will `throw` if it fails, so a `catch` can be added to
-serving the custom offline page instead...
+respond with the cached offline page in place of the missing network response...

 ```javascript
 const getPage = event => {